 Christine Wedburg blogs at Christine Abroad.

-If you enjoyed this post about some of the most haunted places to visit around the world, you might like this post:
+If you enjoyed this post about some of the most haunted places to visit around the world, you might like these posts:

 Want to know more about the world’s most haunted places?
 Here’s a list of books that will have you screaming in terror.